 Saving for education

 A great education is the best possible start in life and for most parents ensuring they can provide for their children's education, from primary school right through to third level, is crucially important.
-Two thirds (67%) of parents who were surveyed for the Cost of Education report said they want to open a savings account as early as possible in their children's life.
-With a Zurich Easy Access Savings plan you can gradually build up the funds necessary to support your children's education and future.
+With a Regular Savings plan you can gradually build up the funds necessary to support your children's education and future.

 Use our Cost of College Education Calculator to work out the estimated costs of sending your children to college and to see how much you might need to save each month to meet these college costs.